A-n-d-R-o/MiQE-Mini-Quantum-Emulator/API Guide.md

 * `xyz_errors` (list[float]): a list of 3 floats, ranging from 0 to 1.
 Respectively, these numbers represent the error rates for Pauli-X, Pauli-Y, and Pauli-Z errors acting on qubits during implementation of operations and measurement gates.
 * `random_error ` (float): float ranging from 0 to 1, specifying the random noise rate present in the system, it is more general than the `xyz_errors` input parameter.

+The error parameters default to 0.
+No noise is simulated unless specified.

 ### Noise Methods

 ```python